 V.O.I.C.E.
 YOUTH PROGRAMS

-The V.O.I.C.E. program combines arts and leadership development to provide youth with a meaningful experience through dance, music, visual arts, and simple participation.
+The V.O.I.C.E. program combines arts and leadership development to provide youth with a meaningful experience through dance, theatre, painting, and simple participation.
 Volunteer hours will be provided to students upon completion of the program.

 To register, youth must be between the ages of 14-19 and IRCC (Immigration, Refugee, and Citizenship Canada) eligible, with 8-digit Permanent Resident (PR) or Convention Refugee number.
 Please complete the registration form below and we will assess your eligibility for our programs.